BuaBook/http-common/README.md

-# HTTP Access and JSON Serialisation Support
+# HTTP Access and JSON Serialisation Library

 This library provides the following features: